xiaoxiae/videos/04-perfect-graphs/SCRIPT.md

 Combining those two inequalities, we get that $\omega(G') < \chi(G')$, meaning that $G'$ is not perfect and reaching a contradiction.

---- STRONG PERFECT GRAPH THEOREM
+--- STRONG PERFECT GRAPH THEOREM ---

-# Strong perfect graph theorem (Theorem2 TODO)
+# Strong perfect graph theorem (Theorem2)
 A stronger version of the theorem that we just proved is the Strong perfect graph theorem.
-It states that a graph is perfect, if and only if it's every hole and antihole is of even length (called a Berge graph).
+It states that a graph is perfect, if and only the length of its every hole and antihole (excluding length 3) is even (called a Berge graph).
 By hole, we mean an induced cycle and by antihole, a complement to an induced cycle.

+The two examples are, using this theorem, not perfect, since they each contain either a hole or an antihole of size 5.

-We won't be proving this theorem, since it took a 150-page paper to do so, but we'll observe that it immediately proves the Weak perfect graph theorem (from definition of complement - holes become antiholes and vice versa).
+We won't be proving this theorem, since it took a 150-page paper released in 2002 to do so, but we'll observe that it immediately proves the Weak perfect graph theorem (from definition of complement - holes become antiholes and vice versa).